civilisation

 - Religion is being viewed through a rational, scientific lens.

-- Practices like yoga and meditation are recognized for scientific benefits.
+- Practices such as yoga and meditation are recognised for their scientific benefits.

 Environmental Protection